GiannisHaralabopoulos/Lexicon/README.md

 **Intensifier, negator**: intensifiers classes

-**None**: stop-words, not emotion evocative,or not intensifying terms
+**None**: stop-words, not emotion evocative, or not intensifying terms

 **Total**: the total number of annotations received